 Does taking semaglutide in pregnancy increase the chance of other pregnancy-related problems?

-Human studies have not been done to see if semaglutide increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
-Animal studies reported offspring that were smaller than usual when the parent animal was exposed to doses higher than the dose used in humans.
-It is unclear if this was due to the medication, weight loss, or that the study animals were healthy and did not need to take semaglutide to stay healthy.
+Studies have not been done in humans to see if semaglutide can increase the chance of pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+Animal studies reported that offspring were smaller than usual when the parent was exposed to doses of semaglutide higher than the dose used in humans.
+It is unclear if this was due to the medication, the weight loss, or other factors.

 Does taking semaglutide in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if semaglutide can cause behavior or learning issues for the child.
+Studies have not been done to see if semaglutide can increase the chance of behavior or learning issues for the child.

 Breastfeeding while taking semaglutide: